Chromosome-level genome assembly of Dalotia coriaria

 Draft genome assemblies available here!

-Construction of de novo genome assemblies and linkage maps of the Caribbean Acroporids, A. palmata and A. cervicornis are underway.
+Construction of de novo genome assemblies of the Caribbean Acroporids, A. palmata and A. cervicornis are underway.
 These resources will allow us to explore patterns of introgression between these species and their hybrid, A. prolifera.
 (See associated work on Coral Hybridization)

-The data provided through this project constitutes the collaborative work of the myself and the Baums's Lab at Pennsylvania State University, Webb Miller at Pennsylvania State University and Fogarty's Lab at NOVA Southeastern University.
+The data provided through this project constitutes the collaborative work of the myself and the Baums's Lab at Pennsylvania State University, Webb Miller at Pennsylvania State University and Fogarty's Lab at UNC Wilmington.

 Through a collaboration with Dr. Eli Meyer at Oregon State University, the Weis Lab sequenced the transcriptomes of the anemone A. elegantissma, and corals F. scutaria, M. cavernosa and S. hystrix.
 In the analysis of these transcriptomes, we constructed one of the first cnidarian phylogenomic trees with currently available "omic" data.